matthewfeickert/fellowship-project/README.md

 - May 22nd through June 4th

   - [ ] Establish a precise mathematical formulation that is implementation-independent based on the `HistFactory` schema.
-  - [ ] Begin study of data flow graph frameworks or of probabilistic programming frameworks.
+  - [x] Begin study of data flow graph frameworks or of probabilistic programming frameworks.
+    - Studying `TensorFlow`
   - [ ] Implement the template for the benchmark models with a `HistFactory` script.

-- June 5th through June 18th
+- **June 5th through June 18th**

   - [ ] Conclude from study of data flow graph frameworks or of probabilistic programming frameworks which framework to pursue.
   - [ ] Begin implementation of the benchmark models in the selected framework.